 What information do you need to create personas?

 After you’ve spoken with volunteers and donors and crunched the numbers, you must turn the data into actual personas.

 The people personas represent may be made-up, but you still need to assign each one enough information to flesh them out.

 The documentation you create for your personas should be detailed.
-Anyone in your organization should be able to read it and get a good idea of who these people are.
+Anyone in your organization should read it and get a good idea of who they are.

 Every persona should have at least the following information:

 - First name – You can provide the last name, but a first name is usually sufficient.